robertshaw87/code-drills/08 - Algorithms/02/README.md

 * You will not have to change anything outside of the coding area provided to you inside the Javascript file.

-* The webpage will call the factorial function upon submit with the input given and output the return to the webpage
+* The webpage will call the factorial function upon submit with the input given and display the return to the webpage